Biosafety

 Several authorities are responsible for ensuring that those handling animal by-products and derived products comply with Swedish and EU legislation.
 The use of animal by-products in research requires a permit from the Swedish Board of Agriculture (Jordbruksverket).
 The purpose includes preventing the spread of disease and ensuring traceability, which entails requirements for record-keeping.

-A number of conditions are associated with the permit and must be adhered to be the user, such as:
+A number of conditions are associated with the permit and must be complied with by the user, for example:

-• The transporter must be approved to transport animal by-products.
+• The carrier must be approved to transport animal by-products.

-• There is a requirement to keep records in accordance with Section 1, Chapter 1 of Annex VI of Regulation (EU) No 142/2011, including for materials covered by Chapter 3, §1 of the Swedish Board of Agriculture’s regulations (SJVFS 2006:84).
-These records must be well-organized and readily available for inspection by the competent authority (Swedish Board of Agriculture).
+• A requirement to keep records in accordance with Section 1, Chapter 1 of Annex VI to Regulation (EU) No 142/2011, including material covered by Chapter 3, Section 1 of the Swedish Board of Agriculture’s regulations (SJVFS 2026:2).
+The records must be well compiled and easily presented to the competent authority (the Swedish Board of Agriculture) upon inspection.

-• The material must be delivered directly to the permit holder's facility.
+• A requirement that the material be transferred directly to the permit holder’s facility.

-• The products must not be used for any purposes other than those stated in the application.
+• A prohibition against any subsequent use of the products for purposes other than those stated in the application.

-• For all types of import, an original trade document3 issued by the sender must accompany the transport.
-The purpose of the trade document is, among other things, to ensure traceability and provide the recipient with certification of the shipment's contents.
-Trade documents and copies must be kept for two years.
+• For all types of import, an original commercial document³ issued by the sender must accompany the transport.
+The purpose of the commercial document is, among other things, to ensure traceability and to provide you as the recipient with certification of the contents of the consignment.
+Commercial documents and copies must be retained for two years.
 This applies to both national and international transports.
-A copy of the trade document should be mailed to henrik.gradstedt@uu.se
+A copy of the commercial document must be emailed to henrik.gradstedt@uu.se.

 ¹ Regulated by Regulation (EC) No 1069/2009 and the Swedish Board of Agriculture's regulation SJVFS 2011:21.